Fröndenberg–Kamen railway: History

 The first section was opened by the Royal Railway Division of Elberfeld on 2 January 1899 between Fröndenberg and Unna.

 The next section from Unna to Unna-Königsborn was a joint project with the Royal Railway Division of Essen and built in just over a year.
 It was opened on 1 April 1900, originally for freight only.

 The last part, from Unna-Königsborn to Kamen was the responsibility of the Essen Division alone.
 Only half a year later, the line was completed on 1 November 1900 and opened for freight.
 Almost a year later, on 1 October 1901, the first passenger train ran between Unna and Kamen.

 Closures

 In early 1926, passenger traffic was discontinued on the northern section between Unna and Kamen.
 The Unna-Kamen-Werne light railway was opened in 1909 on a similar route as an overland tramway (interurban).
 It closed on 14 December 1950.

 On 3 June 1955, freight traffic between Königsborn and Kamen was also discontinued and the line was subsequently dismantled.
 The former line can easily be identified from aerial photographs.

+Badger damage

+On 24 July 2022, damage to the railway embankment near Frömern was discovered that was caused by badgers, leading to the line between Unna and Fröndenberg being closed.
+Since then, rail replacement bus services have run.
+In December 2022, Deutsche Bahn assumed that it would be able to resume operations in December 2023 after renovating the affected railway embankment over a length of around 300 meters.
+A milling-mixing-injection process was used to eliminate the voids and stabilise the embankment.
+In November 2023, it became known that the damage was significantly more extensive than initially estimated.
+A total of 140 entrances to badger burrows were found spread over the approximately eleven kilometre-long section, with the badger tunnels being said to be 1.5 kilometres long in total.
+In order to renovate the railway embankment, several years of preliminary and approval planning, perhaps even a planning approval procedure, are required.
+The line will remain closed in the affected area for several years.
+The fact that the affected section of the route runs through a bird sanctuary and part of it through a nature reserve complicates the necessary work because of the permits or approvals required there.